softawaregmbh/docker-webdev/README.md

 > The container is intended to be used for the following two cases:

 ### (1) Running a specific version of node or npm without local installation (e.g. `npm init`)
-Directly start the container to run a specific set of `npm`/`node`/`yarn` version without the need to install it locally.
+Directly start the container to run a specific set of `npm`/`node`/`yarn` version without the need to install these locally on your system.
 Map the current folder with `-v ...`.
 Choose the version according to the [available tags](https://hub.docker.com/r/softaware/webdev/tags/).

 **Example:** To start a bash with *npm 3.10.10* in your current directory you can run the following command.
 ```
-docker container run -it --rm -v ${pwd}:/usr/src/app softaware/webdev:node-6.10.3
+docker container run -it --rm -v ${pwd}:/usr/src/app softaware/webdev:alpine-6.10.3
 ```

+Now you can run whatever `npm`/`node`/`yarn` commands you want.
+Let's say you want to setup a project, just run `npm init` in the container.
-Now that you have set up your web-project please continue with *[Adding the container to an existing project](#2-adding-the-container-to-an-existing-project)* using the same node version.
+Afterwards please continue with *[Adding the container to an existing project](#2-adding-the-container-to-an-existing-project)* using the same node version.

 ### (2) Adding the container to an existing project
 The container is way more powerful if it is added as a versioned dependency to an existing project.